rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 ### Modify a port-group

 It is highly important that you understand the impact of modifying an existing port-group.
-Incorrectly modifying an existing port-group that is already referenced in an access-list has the potential to either create inappropriate network access or remove critical access.
+Incorrectly modifying an existing port-group that is already referenced in an access-list has the potential to either create inappropriate network access or to remove critical access.

 1. Navigate to the **Port Groups** tab.